While copper is unique as a metal, its production also shares aspects in common with other metals:

 - Most mines need some level of concentration of materials, and in any case, management of both hazardous & non-hazardous waste.

 - All mining is looking for reuse of its waste rock in building construction and civil engineering.
-The circularity potential from mining is not yet well understood and largely untapped.
+The circularity potential from mining is not yet fully understood and leaves untapped potential.

 - Water use and discharge - in some cases, risk of pollution of nearby rivers or lakes.